When should GPs recommend screening?

 BreastScreen Victoria provides free two-yearly screening mammograms to women and trans and gender diverse (TGD) people who are:

-We are committed to ensuring our services are inclusive and accessible to all eligible Victorians over the age of 40.
+We are committed to ensuring our services are inclusive and accessible to all eligible Victorians.
 This means understanding and addressing the barriers that can stop certain communities from accessing breast screening.

 We run targeted programs to increase breast screening in: Aboriginal and Torres Strait Islander women; culturally and linguistically diverse women; LGBTI people; trans and gender diverse people; women with disability; women from low socio-economic areas; and women from remote and rural areas.